-The project corresponds to the EU-Bangladesh ‘Strengthening Democratic Governance’ framework from the EU Multi-Annual Indicative Programme for 2014-2020.
+The project corresponded to the EU-Bangladesh ‘Strengthening Democratic Governance’ framework from the EU Multi-Annual Indicative Programme for 2014-2020.

-P4D activities involve the engagement of government officials from all tiers and depend on crucial coordination efforts with the Cabinet Division.
-P4D is conceived on the premise that the Government of Bangladesh’s policy commitments be more accountable and responsive to citizen rights and preferences in decision making and service delivery.
+P4D activities involved the engagement of government officials from all tiers and depended on crucial coordination efforts with the Cabinet Division.
+P4D was conceived on the premise that the Government of Bangladesh’s policy commitments be more accountable and responsive to citizen rights and preferences in decision-making and service delivery.

-P4D is implemented and managed by the British Council.
+P4D was implemented and managed by the British Council.